zsvoboda/ngods-stocks/README.md

 ![DataHub lineage](./img/datahub.lineage.png)

 DataHub crawling recipes are stored in the [DataHub project directory](./projects/datahub/).

+NOTE: DataHub is not included in this demo.

 # Stock market analysis demo
 This stock market demo allows you to perform ad-hoc data analysis of selected tickers data.